nginx/unit-docs/source/howto/bugzilla.rst

                   "type": "perl",
                   "user": ":nxt_term:`app_user <User and group values must have access to the working directory>`", "group": "app_group",
-                  "working_directory": "/path/to/app/",
+                  "working_directory": ":nxt_term:`/path/to/app/ <Use a real path in your configuration>`", "script": ":nxt_term:`/path/to/app/app.psgi <Full pathname of the PSGI file; use a real path in your configuration>`"
-                  "script": ":nxt_term:`/path/to/app/app.psgi <Full pathname of the PSGI file>`" }
+              }
           }
       }